ecoinfor/U.Taxonstand/README.md

 # U.Taxonstand

-'U.Taxonstand' is an R Package for Standardizing and Harmonizing Scientific Names of Plants and Animals.
+`U.Taxonstand` is an R Package for Standardizing and Harmonizing Scientific Names of Plants and Animals.
 This package can standardize and harmonize scientific names in plant and animal species lists at a fast execution speed and at a high rate of matching success.
 It works with all taxonomic databases, as long as they are properly formatted.

 ## Installation